apache/druid/docs/operations/java.md

 Java 9 and beyond (including Java 11 and 17) include the capability for [strong encapsulation](https://dev.java/learn/strong-encapsulation-\(of-jdk-internals\)/) of internal JDK APIs.
-Druid uses certain internal JDK APIs for functionality- and performance-related reasons.
-To enable this, certain packages must be added to `--add-exports` and `--add-opens` on the Java command line.
+Druid uses certain internal JDK APIs, which must be added to `--add-exports` and `--add-opens` on the Java command line.

 On Java 11, if these parameters are not included, you will see warnings like the following: